openshift/elasticsearch-operator/docs/HACKING.md

 Deploy the pre-requirements for the operator to function (i.e. CRD, RBAC, sample secret)

 ### deploy-example
-Deploy an example custom resource for a single node Elasticsearch cluster
+Install the operator and deploy an example custom resource for a single node Elasticsearch cluster in the default namespace `openshift-logging`.
+To deploy in a different namespace: `DEPLOYMENT_NAMESPACE=newproject make deploy-example`.

 ### elasticsearch-cleanup
 Remove all deployed resources